sairum123/minicrm/README.md

 # minicrm
 #### A test Project given by pnc ####

-All the tasks i completed successfully
+I have completed all of these task successfully

 * Basic Laravel Auth: ability to log in as administrator<br />
 * Use database seeds to create first user with email admin@admin.com and password “password”<br />